patriarxprin/patriarx_collation/README.md

 This repository contains the collation of the manuscripts studied during the PatriarX project.

-## Instrcutions

-Please read the documentation in the following recpository before creating pull-requests:
+## Instructions Please read the documentation in the following repository before creating pull-requests:

 INSTRUCTION-it.md (Documentation in Italian)